dgeorgak/nmapSelector/README.md

 A short script selecting between thorough and sequencial nmap scan modes.
 use:
 `-m thorough` to run an extensive scan
-`-m sequencial` to first get quick results of a a default scan, then getting results of an Aggressive scan of the found ports, and then make an all-ports Aggressive scan
+`-m all-ports` to run a scan on all ports
+`-m stealth` for CTF labs that need a more stealthy scan (Note: stealth mode needs the script to be run as sudo because of the `-sS` and `-f` options)
-...more modes to be integrated in the future
+...more modes to be added in the future

-### Note
-Aggressive scan (`-A` in nmap) implicitly includes the following scan prompts:
-- `-O` OS detection
-- `-sV` Version detection
-- `-sC` Script scanning using default scripts
-- `--traceroute` Traceroute